FrederickGeek8/LYQL/README.md

 # LYQL
 **Disclaimer: I am in no way affiliated with Yahoo.
-This tool likely violates Yahoo Terms and Conditions.
+This tool likely violates Yahoo Terms and Conditions by using non-public API's.
 Use *only* for personal use.
 I am not liable for misuse of this program or any effects it may have.**

 LYQL is a tool for achieving truly real-time, free stock prices direct from Yahoo.